rosen-bridge/contract/README.md

     3. Event id (hash of related txId on source chain)

 ## Rosen Bridge Life Cycle
-In this section, we will review the introduced procedures, stored data, and component dependence in detail.
-These phases are the life cycle of a bridge, but the Rosen bridge is the collection of different such bridges connecting Ergo to the outside world.
+In this section, we will delve into a comprehensive examination of the introduced procedures, stored data, and component interdependencies.
+These phases collectively represent the life cycle of a bridge (between two chains).
+It's important to note that the Rosen Bridge comprises a collection of such bridges that connect Ergo to the external world.

 ### A. Watcher Registration Procedure
-Each person who has enough portion of X-RWT tokens can be an X bridge watcher.
+Any individual possessing a sufficient amount of X-RWT tokens can become a X-chain watcher.
 Thus watcher registration has these steps:

 #### 1- Get Watcher Permit
 As mentioned earlier, each watcher volunteer needs to lock his RSN tokens to receive corresponding X-RWTs to obtain the watcher permit.
 So in this transaction, these requirements must be satisfied:

 * X-RWT repo data should be updated:
-    * Append his WID to the WID list
+    * Append the new WID to the WID list
     * Append the number of receiving X-RWT tokens to the token count list
-    * based on X-RWT/RSN factor, pay RSN to the repo and get the X-RWTs
+    * Pay RSN to the repo and get the respective X-RWTs tokens
 * A watcher permit box is created containing all X-RWT tokens.
 It also stores the WID in its registers.
+* Collateral box is created containing the required collateral for the watcher.
 * Issue the WID token and send it to the watcher's address.

 <p align="center">